ploigos-automated-governance/1-demo/README.md

 Let's install and configure the software factory!
 We are using a kustomize application to simplify this process.

+**IMPORTANT**
+Our root directory, unless otherwise stated in the directions, will be the `1-demo` directory.
+Many of these directions assume you are in the `1-demo` directory.
+If not stated otherwise, make sure to run commands from the `1-demo` directory.

 **1 .
 Clone the Ploigos Automated Governance Platform repository.**

 ```shell